Previous Page Next Page

 • It is not clear at the beginning of the investigation if the allegation meets all parts of the definition of abuse, neglect, or financial exploitation, and further interview or investigation is necessary to make that decision.

-In either of these situations, the APS specialist does as follows:
+In any of these situations, the APS specialist does as follows:

 • Completes a full investigation.